gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 ## Command Line

 The command line is a text-based interface used to run commands on your computer.
-(You’ll also often also see it referred to as the terminal.
+(You’ll also often see it referred to as the terminal.
 In this tutorial we’ll use both interchangeably).
 It’s a lot like using the Finder on a Mac, or Windows Explorer.
 Finder and Explorer are examples of graphical user interfaces (GUI).
-The command line is a different, very powerful way to interact with your file system; It’s text-based, rather than graphically-based.
+The command line is powerful, text-based way to interact with your computer.

 Take a moment to locate and open up the command line interface (CLI) for your computer.
 (Depending on which operating system you are using, see [instructions for Mac](http://www.macworld.co.uk/feature/mac-software/how-use-terminal-on-mac-3608274/), or [instructions for Windows](https://www.quora.com/How-do-I-open-terminal-in-windows)).